Medical expert of the article

 - Intestinal tuberculosis

-- Tuberculosis of the cerebral membranes (tuberculous meningitis)
+- Tuberculosis of the meninges (tuberculous meningitis)

 Complications and consequences

-Diagnostics of the miliary tuberculosis
+Diagnostics miliary tuberculosis

 Read more:

-- Laboratory diagnosis of tuberculosis
+- Laboratory diagnostics of tuberculosis

-- Tuberculosis: detection of Mycobacterium tuberculosis
+- Tuberculosis: Detection of Mycobacterium tuberculosis

 - Methods for detecting tuberculosis